 When you have a diagnosis of cancer, choosing the right place to go for treatment can be a complicated decision.
 Living in southwest Montana, you want to stay in your community and receive cancer treatment at the local community hospital you know and trust while remaining close to family and friends.
 At the same time, you want access to the latest treatment options, including those only available in clinical trials or at cancer research centers.

-In December 2009, Bozeman Deaconess Cancer Center earned three-year full accreditation with commendation from the American College of Surgeons Commission on Cancer.
+In December 2009, Bozeman Health Cancer Center (then known as Bozeman Deaconess Cancer Center,) earned three-year full accreditation with commendation from the American College of Surgeons Commission on Cancer.
 The accreditation rating, during the Cancer Center's first time application, was a one out of five—the highest accreditation rating available.

-Because of the relationship between SCCA and Bozeman Deaconess Cancer Center, Montana patients have access to new therapies through SCCA's clinical trials.
-For patients who require highly specialized care, this relationship also means that your healthcare is coordinated between doctors at Bozeman Deaconess Cancer Center and SCCA.
+Because of the relationship between SCCA and Bozeman Health Cancer Center, Montana patients have access to new therapies through SCCA's clinical trials.
+For patients who require highly specialized care, this relationship also means that your healthcare is coordinated between doctors at Bozeman Health Cancer Center and SCCA.

-For more information, visit the Bozeman Deaconess Cancer Center website.
+For more information, visit the Bozeman Health Cancer Center website.